 This section takes off from the findings of prejudice in the previous section, and conducts an exhaustive examination of prejudice in the doctrines of the DHC over a two-year period.
-Accordingly, Part VII.A sets out the specific research questions, data gathered and methodology used, while Part VII.B presents the data along with analyses, inferences and findings, dealing with
+Accordingly, Part VII.A sets out the specific research questions, data gathered and methodology used, while Part VII.B presents the data along with analyses, inferences and findings, dealing with each research question separately.
+Cumulatively, the record indicates that the DHC was not especially prejudicial in its bail jurisprudence under the POCSO Act during the concerned period.

-A. RESEARCH QUESTIONS, DATA, AND METHODOLOGY
+VIII.
+RESEARCH QUESTIONS, DATA, AND METHODOLOGY